gbdev/pandocs/src/HuC1.md

 ### 0000–1FFF — IR Select [write-only]

-Most MBCs let you disable the cartridge RAM to prevent accidental writes.
-HuC1 doesn’t do this, instead you use this register to switch the A000–BFFF region between “RAM mode” and “IR mode” (described below).
-Write $0E to switch to IR mode, and anything else to switch to RAM mode.
-Nevertheless some HuC1 games attempt to write $0A and $00 to this region as if it would enable/disable cart RAM.
+Most MBCs can disable the cartridge RAM to prevent accidental writes.
+HuC1 doesn’t do this.
+Instead, this register swtiches the $A000–BFFF region between “RAM mode” and “IR mode” (described below).
+Write $0E to switch to IR mode, or anything else to switch to RAM mode.

+Some HuC1 games still write $0A and $00 to this region as if it would enable/disable cart RAM.

 ### 2000–3FFF — ROM Bank Number [write-only]